 Many of the same retailers also offer box building plans and tips for birders who would like to construct their own boxes.
 In addition to these retailers, check with local Scouting groups, Audubon chapters, and other organizations about the possibility of locally-made barn owl boxes.

 Nest Box Tips

 When barn owls move into your nest box, a few simple steps are necessary to make them feel welcome.

 - Do not disturb nesting owls.
 Barn owls are protected by state and federal laws.
 Moving, destroying, or disrupting a nest is a serious crime punishable by steep fines, potential jail time, and other penalties.

 - Wear earplugs.
 Barn owls are noisy and young owls may beg for food all night long with loud screeches and other cries.
 Avoid positioning a nest box near a home or window if these nocturnal noises will disturb you.

 Observing nesting barn owls can be a rewarding and exciting experience.
-Choosing the right barn owl box and positioning it appropriately will encourage these ghost owls to become permanent residents on your property.
+Choosing the right barn owl box, positioning it appropriately, and taking simple steps to welcome residents will encourage these ghost owls to make their homes on your property.